EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 4. Download and install Ruby via RVM.
 5. Install Rails.
 6. Install Bundler.

-7. Download the SSH keys then add it to the SSH agent.
+That looks simple and easy to do but what if we are launching twenty instances?

-That looks simple and easy to configure.
-But what if we are launching twenty instances?
 Should we configure it twenty times as well?
 Of course not!
 That is extremely tedious!
 We are going to automate it.

 ### <a name="automatic_server_configuration" />Automatically configure the Ubuntu Server on launch.